Take response actions on a file

-You can also manually submit a sample through the Microsoft Security Center Portal if the file was not observed on a Windows 10 machine, and wait for Submit for deep analysis button to become available.
+You can also manually submit a sample through the Microsoft Security Center Portal if the file was not observed on a Windows 10 device, and wait for Submit for deep analysis button to become available.

 Submit files for deep analysis: